Skip to main content

 Tuba – The foundation of brass music

-The tuba is the largest and deepest of all brass instruments and forms the indispensable tonal foundation in many styles of music.
+The tuba is the largest and lowest-pitched of all brass instruments and forms the indispensable tonal foundation in many genres of music.
 With its full, rich and warm sound, it provides the bass line and gives wind orchestras, brass bands, jazz ensembles and even symphony orchestras the necessary depth.
-The tuba gives the music an earthy, powerful base that plays a supporting role in rhythmic accompaniment and harmonic background music.
+The tuba gives music an earthy, powerful foundation that plays a supporting role in rhythmic accompaniment and harmonic background music.
+Discover the renowned Salzburg series, a line of instruments that bridges the gap between classical concert music and traditional brass music.

 The special features of the tuba

-The tuba is a low-pitched brass instrument that is usually tuned to F, Bb, E flat or C and can cover a particularly deep range of tones due to its construction and tube length.
+The tuba is a low-pitched brass instrument, usually tuned to F, B flat, E flat or C, and its design and tube length enable it to cover a particularly low range.
 With a tube length of up to six metres and a large bell, the tuba is the largest instrument in the brass family.
-Its sound is produced by buzzing (lip vibration) on the mouthpiece, combined with the air flow and pressure on the valves.
+Sound is produced by buzzing (vibrating the lips) on the mouthpiece, combined with air flow and pressure on the valves.

 The history of the tuba

 The tuba was developed in the 19th century and is one of the younger brass instruments.
 Its invention is usually attributed to the German instrument maker Wilhelm Friedrich Wieprecht, who patented the first tubas in 1835.
-The tuba quickly began its triumphal march in military bands and wind orchestras, often replacing the serpent (an older bass instrument) as the source of bass notes.
-With the increasing importance of the bass line in orchestral music, the tuba also found its way into the classical symphony orchestra and was appreciated by composers such as Wagner, Mahler and Strauss for its powerful harmonic background.
+The tuba quickly became popular in military bands and wind orchestras, often replacing the serpent (an older bass instrument) as the source of bass tones.
+With the increasing importance of the bass line in orchestral music, the tuba also found its way into the classical symphony orchestra and was appreciated by composers such as Wagner, Mahler and Strauss for its powerful, harmonious accompaniment.

 The different types of tuba